 Q #6) Explain LILO?

 Answer: LILO (Linux Loader) is the boot loader for the Linux operating system to load it into the main memory so that it can begin its operations.
 Bootloader here is a small program that manages a dual boot.
-LILO resides in MBR (Master Boot Record).
+LILO resides in the MBR (Master Boot Record).

 Q #7) What is Swap space?